 If you choose a faux tree, think of it as a long time purchase and get the best quality tree you can.
 We have had cheap trees and the branches fall off, the lights stop working, there are large gaps between branches, etc.

 The best tree I have ever had is the King of Christmas, Queen, flocked and lit tree that we got this year.
 It is so good, it can be bare and looks amazing.
 The branches are so realistic and the flocking is done properly so it too looks natural.
+If you are interested in finding out more about this tree, just click here.

 The best looking trees are created with a well thought out color scheme.
 It is best to consider your style of furniture and decor and present color schemes happening in the room that the tree will be situated in and then pick something that will coordinate well with those elements.